forestgeo/fgeo.plot/cran-comments.md

-## Test environments

-* ubuntu 18.04 (local), R 4.0.3
-* ubuntu 16.04 (github actions), R 3.3, 3.4, 3.5, oldrel, release, devel
-* macOS-latest (github actions), R-release
-* windows-latest (github actions), R-release
-* win-builder, R-release, R-devel

 ## R CMD check results

 0 errors | 0 warnings | 0 note

 ## revdepcheck results

-We checked 1 reverse dependencies from CRAN, comparing R CMD check results across CRAN and dev versions of this package:
+We checked 2 reverse dependencies , comparing R CMD check results across CRAN and dev versions of this package.

-* We saw 0 new problems.
+ * We saw 0 new problems
-* We failed to check 0 packages.
+ * We failed to check 0 packages